Vicorhe/gatsbyBlog/content/pages/1--about/index.md

 - University of California, San Diego
 - Bachelor's degree in Computer Science
 - Specialty: Machine Learning and Computer Vision
-- Hobbies: Reef Aquarium Keeping, Audio Books, One Piece
+- Hobbies: Reef Aquariums, Planted Aquariums, Audio Books, One Piece
 - **_NOT LOOKING FOR EMPLOYMENT_**

 ### Library:
 - Daily Stoic
+- Einstein His Life and Universe
 - The War of Art
-- Einstein His Life and Universe
 - ZERO to ONE
 - No More Mr. Nice Guy!
 - Steve Jobs